4 Ways To Repurpose Your Easter Ham Leftovers

 Classic Split Pea Soup with Ham Bone

-If you haven’t tried this, this is your sign to do so.
-Don't let any part of your Easter ham go to waste, use the ham bone for optimal flavor and our Nebraska Barn Raising Split Pea Soup mix for this classic split pea soup.
+Don’t let any part of your Easter ham go to waste!
+Use the ham bone to create a rich, flavorful split pea soup with our Nebraska Barn Raising Split Pea Soup mix.

-But first make sure you sort through the split peas and thoroughly rinse them.
-Place the meaty ham bone inside a pot, add the contents of the soup mix packet, split peas, and broth to the pot.
-Bring the mixture to a boil, then reduce the heat and simmer it covered for 2.5 hours, stirring occasionally.
-Add sherry just before serving, if desired, and season with salt and pepper to taste.
-For an extra crunch, top each bowl with croutons!
+First, sort and rinse the split peas.
+Place the meaty ham bone in a large pot, add the soup mix, split peas, and broth.
+Bring to a boil, then reduce heat and simmer covered for about 2½ hours, stirring occasionally.
+Add a splash of sherry just before serving if you'd like, and season with salt and pepper to taste.
+For extra crunch, top each bowl with croutons!

 Eleven Bean Soup with Ham Hock or Ham Bone

 Sort through the beans and rinse well.
-Put the beans and ham hock ham bone into a pot that can hold 6-8 quarts of water.
-Then, add 12 cups of cold water to the pot.
-Bring to a simmer, cover and cook on low for 3 hours.
-Then add the soup mix’s seasoning packet, tomatoes, celery, onion, green pepper, garlic and salt.
-Bring soup back to a boil, reduce heat and simmer covered 1 hour.
-Include the sliced kielbasa sausage and cut-up chicken into the pot.
-Return pot to a simmer, cover and cook for 30 minutes.
+Add them to a large (6–8 quart) pot along with the ham hock or ham bone and 12 cups of cold water.
+Bring to a simmer, cover, and cook on low for 3 hours.
+Then add the soup’s seasoning packet, tomatoes, celery, onion, green pepper, garlic, and salt.
+Return to a boil, reduce heat, and simmer covered for 1 more hour.
+Finish by adding sliced kielbasa and cut-up chicken, then simmer for an additional 30 minutes.
+This one is a meal in itself!

 Minestrone Soup with Diced Ham

-These are just a few soup ideas to get you started, but the possibilities are endless when it comes to leftover ham!
+These are just a few ideas to get you started, but there are so many creative ways to transform leftover ham into comforting soups and stews!